SHOP ALL PRODUCTS NOW

 While similar in some ways, there are key differences between THCa and THC.

-The most significant difference between THCa and THC can be found in a single carboxyl group, which is lost during decarboxylation.
+The most significant difference between THCa and THC can be found in a single carboxyl group.
+This single carboxyl group is lost when THCA is heated, in a process known as decarboxylation.

 When heated, smoked, or vaporized, cannabis undergoes a chemical reaction that sees THCa converted to the psychoactive THC.

-Once THCa undergoess decarboxylation, its chemical structure changes, causing it to adopt psychoactive properties.
+Once THCa undergoes decarboxylation, its chemical structure changes, causing it to adopt psychoactive properties.

 THCa vs. THC: Which is stronger?